 - Sleigh: You can react with Sleighs even if they have left your hand and moved back.
 For example, if you have a Sleigh in hand and gain a Sleigh, you can react with them both in an infinite loop.

-- Snowy Village: If you played a Snowy Village this turn, have a Coin of the Realm on your Tavern mat, have Villagers, and have 0 Actions remaining, you may play an Action card from your hand, automatically using a Villager to do so.
+- Snowy Village: If you played a Snowy Village this turn, have a Coin of the Realm or a Royal Carriage on your Tavern mat, have Villagers, and have 0 Actions remaining, you may play an Action card from your hand, automatically using a Villager to do so.
 Note you cannot spend the Villagers manually for +Actions, and in all cases you correctly do not actually get +Actions from spending any.

 - Star Chart: See Fleet above.

 - Stonemason: You cannot choose to overpay an amount that would not gain you cards.